GallinM/GallinM/README.md

-Gallin Montgomery, PhD
+# Gallin Montgomery, PhD
-- Horizon Scanning Information Analyst, Innovation, Research and Life Sciences Group.
-NHS England.
+- Horizon Scanning Information Analyst
+- Innovation, Research and Life Sciences Group
-- 👋 Hi, I’m @GallinM
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- NHS England

 <!---
 GallinM/GallinM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.